-I walked in to The Golden Curry on Mill Road the other month with a friend and was shocked to find it covered in sheets and a couple of very confused painters starring at me.
-Needless to say they were having some work done as I hadnt noticed that the sign had been taken down out the front too.
-I was slightly annoyed at the time, mainly at myself for being in my usual state of obliviousness and walking straight in to a closed restaurant.
+I walked into The Golden Curry on Mill Road the other month and was shocked to find it covered in sheets and a couple of very confused painters staring at me.
+Needless to say, they were having some work done, I just hadn’t noticed the sign which had been taken down on the front door.
+I was slightly annoyed at the time, mainly at myself for being in my usual state of obliviousness and walking straight into a closed restaurant.

-I was also excited though because I have always liked The Golden Curry yet have noticed over the years that it has started to look a little worse for wear, I couldnt wait to see what they were going to do with it.
+I was also excited because I have always liked The Golden Curry, yet have noticed over the years that it has started to look a little worse for wear.
+I couldn’t wait to see what they were going to do with it.

 Tonight I finally got to see what they have envisioned.

-They have gone for a modest look on the outside of the restaurant as seen above, with a brown coat of paint instead of the old traditional green (shown below).
-They havent had a chance to put up the sign yet, which could really pull the look together but currently I am not too keen on the outside.
-The restaurant is easier to miss and doesnt stand out like it did before.
+They have gone for a modest look on the outside of the restaurant (as seen above) with a brown coat of paint instead of the old traditional green (shown below).
+They haven’t had a chance to put up the sign yet, which could really pull the look together, but to be honest, I am currently not too keen on the outside.
+The restaurant is easier to miss and doesn’t stand out like it did before.

 The place really pops when you walk in.
 We were warmly welcomed with their usual friendly staff, they were quick to show off their new fish tank in front of the entrance and tell us that the sign outside is coming soon.
-The place looks much cleaner and nicer on the inside,and the fish tank really pulls the look together.
-I can imagine when it gets a bit darker that it could look really add a good atmosphere to the place.
+The place looks much cleaner and nicer on the inside.
+The fish tank really pulls the look together too giving it a comfortable atmosphere.
+I can imagine when it gets a bit darker that it could be very cosy.

-Even though the place looks much cleaner and more modern now its had a lick of paint and some new furniture, it still looked quite bare.
+Even though the place looks much cleaner and more modern, a lick of paint, and some new furniture, it still looked quite bare.
 There was hardly anything on the walls and like I said before, the main sign outside is missing.
 It must be a working progress.
 You would think that they would have got the place completely done up properly and then had a grand opening.
-Oh well!
-It looks better either way!

 The service was fast and friendly.
 Our meal came out within 20 minutes.
 My chicken vindaloo was quite underwhelming.
 It hardly blew me away and sadly was quite mild.